Click the play button for the audio version of this Research Summary

 Having established a valid animal model, the researchers sought to understand what effect the antidiabetic GLP1 receptor agonist NLY01 has on neuronal survival.
 A month after injecting the harmful alpha synuclein fibrils, NLY01 was administered twice weekly for 5 months.

-NLY01 treatment significantly reduced alpha synuclein build up, promoted dopamine neuron survival and improved movement in the animals that had been treated with it compared to those who weren’t.
+NLY01 treatment significantly reduced alpha synuclein build up, promoted dopamine neuron survival and improved movement in the animals that had been treated with the drug compared to those who were not.

 But how did NLY01 confer these effects?
 NLY01 did not promote dopamine neuron survival when applied to a cell culture of dopamine neurons alone.
 Moreover, injecting alpha synuclein fibrils into brain tissue containing both neurons and non-neuronal cells which include microglia and astrocytes, increased levels of the GLP1 receptor in these non-neuronal cells.
 These findings shift the focus directly onto microglia and astrocytes.